 Now we've covered where AI stands today and what AI-Driven will bring in the future.
 So, it's time to dig into some questions about Artificial Intelligence.

 If you are a dev worried about staying relevant as AI evolves, there are various skills you can work on.
 Today, developers skilled in math, statistics, and calculus can benefit from AI projects.
-Also, big data, machine learning, and data science are gaining momentum.
-Besides, there is data mining, natural language processing, and cognitive computing.
+Also, Big Data, Machine Learning (ML), Data Science, and Natural Language Processing (NLP) are gaining momentum.
+Besides, there is data mining, and cognitive computing.
 Don't worry; you don't need to become an expert in all these fields!
 But general knowledge will be helpful.
 Moreover, specializing in a specific area will prove valuable.